Personality: What is Personality? This question is often asked by many people. Approx, every person has his own aspect regarding personality.

 - Objective methods

-In personal methods, an attempt is made to find out a person’s personality by listening to that person’s observation, interview, questionnaire, his history and his autobiography.
+In personal methods, an attempt is made to find out a person’s personality by listening to that person’s observations, interview, questionnaire, history, and autobiography.

 In this type of method, research is done on the person and different questions are asked to him by calling him alone and his behavior and his attitude are ascertained based on answers received from him.

-In objective method, that person is tested by the object.
-In this type of method, methods like composition method, mannataka are used.
+In the objective method, that person is tested by the object.
+In this type of method, methods like the composition method are used.

-In this, the person who is being observed is tested by getting that person pictures and plays etc.
+In this, the person who is being observed is tested by getting that person’s pictures and plays, etc.